santhoshkuamares/The-Computational-Theory-of-Mind-in-AI/README.md

 | `evaluate_opentom.py` | Selects the recorded smoke/final stories from pinned OpenToM commit `3f22b66276b2d7ca5fe573c28c79cc0d077aafc5`, then saves direct and structured predictions. |
 | `rescore_opentom.py` | Rebuilds corrected metadata and references and scores already-frozen predictions on CPU, retaining prediction hash checks.
 Downloads the pinned OpenToM source. |

-The five conditions are Base direct, Answer-only direct, Subjectesis direct, Subjectesis no review and Subjectesis review.
-The structured conditions share the same initial state.
+There are five conditions in RecToM (Base Direct; Answer-Only Direct; Subjectesis Direct; Subjectesis No Review; and Subjectesis Review).
+All of the structured conditions start with the same initial state.

-RecToM has a bounded field-review plan, not a universal one-review limit: 1,313 review calls across 621 questions, 48 field-value changes across 45 questions, and no final-answer changes.
-Citation binding checks text-to-turn correspondence, not semantic entailment.
+RecToM has a bounded field-review plan and is not based on a single universal review call limit: 1,313 review calls were made during 621 questions, and 48 field-value changes occurred over 45 questions.
+There was also no final answer changes as a result of review.

+Citation Binding does correspondences for text-to-turns rather than semantic entailments.

 OpenToM required explicit lookup of `mover`, `observer`, `eoi`, `original_place` and `move_to_place`, rather than dictionary value order.
 Corrected scoring includes all 621 questions across 27 stories.
 The old 540-scorable score is obsolete.
 The correction did not regenerate model answers.